stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 of the cause of death.
 The professor had been stricken whilst returning from the Newport boat;
-falling suddenly, as witnesses said, after having been jostled by a nautical-looking negro who had come from one of the queer dark courts on the precipitous hillside which formed a short cut from the waterfront to the deceased&rsquo;s home in Williams Street.
+falling suddenly, as witnesses said, after having been jostled by a nautical-looking negro who had come from one of the queer dark courts on the precipitous hillside which formed a short cut from the waterfront to the deceased's home in Williams Street.
 Physicians were unable to find any visible disorder, but concluded after perplexed debate that some obscure lesion of the heart, induced by the brisk ascent of so steep a hill by so elderly a man, was responsible for the end.
-At the time I saw no reason to dissent from this dictum, but latterly I am inclined to wonder&mdash;and more than wonder.
+At the time I saw no reason to dissent from this dictum, but latterly I am inclined to wonder--and more than wonder.

-  As my grand-uncle&rsquo;s heir and executor, for he died a childless widower, I was expected to go over his papers with some thoroughness; and for that purpose moved his entire set of files and boxes to my quarters in Boston.
+  As my grand-uncle's heir and executor, for he died a childless widower, I was expected to go over his papers with some thoroughness; and for that purpose moved his entire set of files and boxes to my quarters in Boston.
 Much of the material which I correlated will be later published by the American Archaeological Society, but there was one box which